It is finished.John 19:30

 Imagine how you would feel if someone paid all your credit card debt.
 Or fully paid off your car.
 Or wiped out the mortgage on your house.
 You would be stunned and flabbergasted — especially once you realized it was no joke.
 They really did it.
 Just like that, you have no more debts.

 What Jesus did was so much better.
-He canceled the tremendous debt of sin – a debt which wreaked havoc in our relationship with God.
+He canceled the tremendous debt of sin — a debt that wreaked havoc in our relationship with God.
 Our sins not only disappoint Heavenly Father, they anger him tremendously.
 He can’t stand them!
 He must punish them.
 But incredibly, he punished Jesus instead of us.

 “God so loved the world that he gave his only Son”John 3:16, emphasis ours